opencypher/cypherdb/src/content/docs/extensions/attach/delta.md

 ### Scan Delta tables

-`LOAD FROM` is a Cypher clause that scans a file or object element by element, but doesn’t actually copy the data into a Kuzu table.
+`LOAD FROM` is a Cypher clause that scans a file or object element by element, but doesn’t actually copy the data into a CypherDB table.
 To scan the Delta table created above, you can do the following:

 ```cypher